qingkaikong/Readings/The Formula - The universal laws of success/README.md

 This will keep the notes from the book I just finish - [The Formula: The Universal Laws of Success](https://www.amazon.com/The-Formula/dp/0316526479/) by Altert-Laszlo Barabasi.

+## Chapter 4
+* Bell curves decay exponentially as you depart from the average, meaning that it is exponentially rare to find outliers.
+* And becuase performance is so bounded, it allows us to predict, with impressive accuracy, what our own ultimate limits are.
+* We are good at calling out the crap.
+* All the candidates were equally qualified and after a long day of interviews only the bright-colored socks stood out.
+* As the hiring manager, I want to get a sense of a potential employee's values or personality during an interview.
+* This suggests we should bring our genuine self to an interview.
+* When we lack hard data to go on, the factors that sway us are subtle or even unconscious, you don't need a whole song-and-dance routine.
+* It's how important the unspoken aspects of our self-presentation are.
+* First, no one performing on the first day ever won the competition.
+There were only two performers on the second day and there was one who performed on the last day among the grand prizewinners.
+Half of the remaining eight winners all happened to perform on day five of the competition.
+* systematically ranking almost three positions below those who performed on the fifth day.
+* Would you risk giving him the masimum grade?
+Probably not.
+Doing so would back you into a corner if you happened to hear an even more impressive performance later.
+* The later performancers, those with the highest immediacy in our brains, come out ahead.
+* The later a singer performs in the evening, the higher the chances that he or she will take home the trophy.
+* you must remember that your competitors are just like you - prepared, accomplished, and ready for the job.
+* Put it off!
+Put if off for as long as you can.
+* The good news is that once you get that first win, the data shows you will win again and again.
+There is a secret, mindlessly metastasizing aspect to reward.

 ## Chapter 3
 * Since success is a collective phenomenon, measured by how our community reacts to a performance, it's impossible to understand the phenomenon of success without also observing the network it takes place within.
 * Today, many art historians consider *Fountain* to be the single most important work of modern art.